 Why Your Home Needs Attic Insulation Today – Before Winter Hits

 As heat escapes through your attic from poor or no insulation, you’re not only losing out on the heat you’re paying for, but allowing snow to melt on your roof, which can create ice dams and excessive condensation.
-Saving money on heating costs or potential external weather-related damage is always the goal for winter, so by insulating your attic for free, temperatures remain stable and circulate within it, giving you the best return on your investment.
+Saving money on heating costs or potential external weather-related damage is always the goal for winter, so by insulating your attic, temperatures remain stable and circulate within it, giving you the best return on your investment.
 As a result, you can reduce heat loss through your attic by up to 80% with increased insulation.

-FREE Attic Insulation And Earn Energy Rebates in the GTA!
+You May Qualify for Free Attic Insulation And Earn Energy Rebates in the GTA!

 The more energy your home loses, the more money your heating systems costs you in the long run.
 Fortunately, by upgrading your home’s heating systems, you can lower your energy consumption and earn savings at the same time.

-When you get your free attic insulation installed, you can qualify for the Home Energy Conservation (HEC) Program that allows you to increase your home’s energy efficiency, lower your monthly bills, and reduce your footprint on the environment.
+When you get your attic insulation installed, you can qualify for the Home Energy Conservation (HEC) Program that allows you to increase your home’s energy efficiency, lower your monthly bills, and reduce your footprint on the environment.

 By choosing this energy upgrade along with one other energy upgrades offered by Enbridge, you receive 15% in fuel savings, and qualify for exclusive rebates and incentives for saving energy.